adjust/android_sdk/README.md

 ### <a id="revenue-tracking"></a>Revenue tracking

-If your users can generate revenue by tapping on advertisements or making In-App Purchases you can track those revenues with events.
+If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
 Lets say a tap is worth one Euro cent.
 You could then track the revenue event like this:

 ```java
 AdjustEvent event = new AdjustEvent("abc123");